 Revised Fleet Modernization participant requirements: Participants will be required to provide more information on the operational history of their original vehicles in order to be approved to participate in the program.
-Additional information required will include a full registration and insurance history of the original vehicle from the previous three years and stricter proof of actual historic usage including, if necessary, submitting to a trial period of three months to one year where mileage will be recorded.
+Additional information required will include a full registration and insurance history of the original vehicle from previous years and stricter proof of actual historic usage including, if necessary, submitting to a trial period of three months to one year where mileage will be recorded.

-Revised Fleet Modernization replacement vehicle requirements: The replacement vehicles must have engines certified to model year 2007 or retrofitted to meet 2007 emission standards or better.
+Revised Fleet Modernization replacement vehicle requirements: The replacement vehicles must have engines certified to model year 2010 or retrofitted to meet 2010 emission standards or better.
 This new requirement is designed to help participants comply with future California Air Resources Board guidelines and to maximize the emission reductions per project.

 Revised Vehicle Inspection Procedures: Inspections will only be performed by District personnel, unless SMAQMD waives this requirement.
-Most projects will require at least three separate inspections - pre-inspection of the old vehicle, post-inspection of the replacement vehicle, and pre-salvage inspection of the old vehicle to verify its condition prior to salvage.
+Most projects will require at least three separate inspections before the grant check is released to the Participant - pre-inspection of the old vehicle, post-inspection of the replacement vehicle, and pre-salvage inspection of the old vehicle to verify its condition prior to salvage.

-In October 2007 revisions and updates to the SECAT Program included, eliminating engine repowers as an option, requiring that replacement trucks in the Fleet Modernization option comply with 2007 heavyduty diesel vehicle emission standards, incorporating updates to the inspection, survey and audit procedures, and increasing funding by 10% for vehicles that meet the U.S. Environmental Protection Agency SmartWay truck certification standards.
+October 2007 revisions and updates to the SECAT Program included, eliminating engine repowers as an option, requiring that replacement trucks in the Fleet Modernization option comply with 2007 heavy-duty diesel vehicle emission standards, incorporating updates to the inspection, survey and audit procedures, and increasing funding by 10% for vehicles that meet the U.S. Environmental Protection Agency SmartWay truck certification standards.